Update June 2021

 MS Amlin along with the FCA, six insurers and an action group were granted permission to appeal the judgment issued by the High Court in September.

-This appeal was heard in the Supreme Court in mid-November 2020, and the Court’s judgment was formally delivered on 15 January 2021, more information of which can be found here. www.fca.org.uk/firms/business-interruption-insurance
+This appeal was heard in the Supreme Court in mid-November 2020, and the Court’s judgment was formally delivered on 15 January 2021.

 MS Amlin’s decision to voluntarily take part in the FCA’s BI Test Case was driven by our desire to bring greater clarity to policyholders and the industry regarding a series of diverse and complex business interruption claims triggered by an unprecedented, ongoing event.

-We remain available should our policyholders need to get in touch with us.
+We remain available at all times should our policyholders need to get in touch with us.
 If they wish to make contact they should use the details included in their policy documents.

-For more information on the test case please see the links below.
+For further information on the test case, please use the links below.